Azam Cheema

-Azam Cheema (1953 – 28 February 2024) was a Pakistani Lashkar-e-Taiba operative who masterminded 2008 Mumbai attacks and 11 July 2006 Mumbai train bombings.
-In 2010, the United States Department of the Treasury announced sanctions against him just prior to Barack Obama's visit to India.
-A citizen of Pakistan, he was described as intelligence chief of Lashkar-e-Taiba and has been specifically involved in teaching operatives bomb making skills and skills necessary to infiltrate India.
+Azam Cheema (1953 – 28 February 2024), also known as Baba or Babaji, was a Pakistani Lashkar-e-Taiba operative who was the mastermind of the 2008 Mumbai attacks and the 11 July 2006 Mumbai train bombings.
+In November 2010, the United States Department of the Treasury announced sanctions against him just before Barack Obama's visit to India.
+A citizen of Pakistan, he was described as the intelligence chief of the Lashkar-e-Taiba and was specifically involved in teaching operatives bomb making and infiltrating India.

-Cheema was born in Faisalabad, Pakistan in 1953.
-He was sanctioned as a Specially Designated Global Terrorist under the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury's Office of Foreign Assets Control; where his addresses are listed in Islamabad, Muzaffarabad and Bahawalpur.
-Cheema reportedly died from a heart attack in Pakistan, on 28 February 2024, at the age of 70.
+Cheema was born at Faisalabad in 1953.
+He was sanctioned as a Specially Designated Global Terrorist under the Specially Designated Nationals and Blocked Persons List by the Office of Foreign Assets Control; where his addresses are listed in Islamabad, Muzaffarabad and Bahawalpur.
+Cheema, aged 70, died from a heart attack in Pakistan on 28 February 2024.